yaraikun/SokoBot/README.md

     *   **C, C++, Perl:** Type mixes are legal with coercion freely applied.
     *   **Java, C#:** Only allowed if the coercion is a *widening* conversion (e.g., `int` to `float`).
 Some *narrowing* conversions are allowed (e.g., `int` to `char`) if the value is in range.
     *   **Functional PLs:** Mixed-mode assignments generally don't exist, as "assignment" is just naming a value, and types must match.

+---

+# **Module 5: PL Implementation Methods**

+## **💡 5.1 The Phases of Compilation**

+> 📌 **Definition:** Compilation is the process of translating a program from a high-level source language into an equivalent machine language program.

+1.  **Lexical Analyzer:** Gathers characters from the source program into lexical units (lexemes) like identifiers, keywords, operators, and punctuation.
+It ignores comments and whitespace.
+2.  **Syntax Analyzer (Parser):** Takes the lexical units from the lexical analyzer and uses them to construct a parse tree, which represents the syntactic structure of the program according to the language's grammar rules.
+3.  **Semantic Analyzer:** Checks the parse tree for semantic errors (errors of meaning). ⭐ **This is the phase where type checking is performed**, ensuring that operands are compatible with their operators, checking for undeclared variables, and matching parameter types.
+4.  **Intermediate Code Generator:** Creates a program in an intermediate language, which is between the source language and the machine language.
+This makes the compilation process more portable.
+5.  **Optimizer (Optional):** Improves the intermediate code to make the final program run faster or use less memory.
+6.  **Code Generator:** ✅ Translates the (optimized) intermediate code into the final, equivalent machine language program.